Sch3lp/when-git-breaks/README.md

     Date:   Wed Mar 8 13:36:45 2017 +0100

         Revert "added artists"
-        We only do lyrics and we do it good god dammit.
+        We only do lyrics and we do it good, god damn it.

         This reverts commit 93fe283cd8f5f1f6e1ac9be633d4c3b1552aa665.